Quasi-Monte Carlo for Bayesian shape inversion governed by the Poisson problem subject to Gevrey regular domain deformations: Acknowledgements

 \section{Acknowledgements}

-Ana Djurdjevac, Max Orteu, and Claudia Schillings acknowledge support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project B06.
+Ana Djurdjevac, Max Orteu, and Claudia Schillings acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'' – Project ID 516748464.
+The work of Vesa Kaarnioja was supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing, Imaging and Modelling grant 359183).
 The authors would also like to thank the HPC Service of FUB-IT, Freie Universit\"at Berlin, for computing time.